AshmiChandra/AshmiChandra/README.md

 # About Me
-I am a 2nd year CSE Data Science student with strong organizational skills and a keen interest in contributing to club operations.
-I enjoy working in teams, taking initiative, and making sure events run smoothly.
+Hi, I’m a 3d ya Data Science student who enjoys turning data into meaningful insights.
+I’m currently building my skills in Python, machine learning, and data analytics through hands-on projects.
+I’m especially interested in solving real-world problems using data-driven approaches, and I like working on projects that combine analysis, creativity, and impact.
+Outside academics, I’m involved in college activities and enjoy exploring tech, improving my problem-solving skills, and continuously learning new tools in the data science ecosystem.

 ## Key Skills
 - Team coordination and communication